 Keeping your body fit and strong can reduce the amount of time it takes to relieve stiffness and get going in the morning.

 And finally, be mindful.
 Make time for yourself every morning, every day, and consider learning to meditate as a way to reduce stress.
 Rheumatoid arthritis is a serious, painful disease.
-To lessen the stress of coping, stop and just breathe now and then.
+To lessen the stress of coping, stop and focus on breathing every now and then.